 We would like to thank our many readers for their correspondence in recent times.

 We have been surprised and delighted to receive correspondence from members of the family of Dr. Rice K. Evans, the American Vice and Deputy Consul in Sheffield, who lived in Totley from 1909 to 1928.
 Our article on the Evans Family was one of the earliest to appear on our website in the spring of 2013.
 Brian Duckworth, from West Roxbury, Massachusetts, wrote to say how much he enjoyed reading the article.
 Brian married Rice's great granddaughter Katherine Evans Eskin.
 Katherine's sister, Cornelia (Neal), who lives in Munich, had come across the article and mentioned it to other members of the family.
 Brian's email was followed shortly afterwards by one from the sisters' father, Otho Evans Eskin.
 Otho has sent us extracts from his memoirs and given us permission to publish them together with several family photographs.
-They will appear on our website in the near future.

 Mark Day wrote to us to see whether it was still possible to purchase a copy of Edward Mayor's fine historical map of Totley.
 We have none left ourselves but we were able to put Mark in touch with Edward who was able to send him a copy.
 Arrangements are being made with Edward to undertake a small reprint and offer the maps for sale through the Totley History Group website.